Exporting the Islamic Revolution: Ali Khamenei’s view

-Ali Khamenei, current supreme leader of Iran, February 27, 2020.
+Ali Khamenei, former supreme leader of Iran, February 27, 2020.

-Ali Khamenei, 2nd Supreme Leader of Iran, agrees with Khomeini's view about the export of the revolution and says in this regard: "How much the global propaganda slammed the words of our dear Imam (Khomeini) who said: "We will export our revolution to the whole world."
+Ali Khamenei, 2nd Supreme Leader of Iran, agreed with Khomeini's view about the export of the revolution and says in this regard: "How much the global propaganda slammed the words of our dear Imam (Khomeini) who said: "We will export our revolution to the whole world."
 The exporting of the revolution did not mean that we would get up and go this way and that with force and power and start a war and force the people to revolt and revolution; This was not the intention of the Imam (Khomeini) at all.
 This is not part of our policies and principles; It is rejected.
 This is how they interpreted this sentence so slammed it."

-He also says about the meaning of exporting the revolution: "The meaning of the exporting the revolution is that the nations of the world see that a nation with its own strength, relying on its will and determination, and relying on God, can stand and not give up.
+He also said about the meaning of exporting the revolution: "The meaning of the exporting the revolution is that the nations of the world see that a nation with its own strength, relying on its will and determination, and relying on God, can stand and not give up.
 If the nations see this stability, they will believe and be encouraged to save themselves from the burden of oppression."

-Khamenei also says about "exporting the revolution means exporting the humanizing culture of Islam": "After the victory of the Islamic Revolution of Iran, the leaders of world propaganda started a controversy over the exporting of the revolutionary culture of Islam and they begin to advertising invasion on the concept of the exporting of the revolution (with the wrong meaning that they presented from the export of the revolution).
+Khamenei also said about "exporting the revolution means exporting the humanizing culture of Islam": "After the victory of the Islamic Revolution of Iran, the leaders of world propaganda started a controversy over the exporting of the revolutionary culture of Islam and they begin to advertising invasion on the concept of the exporting of the revolution (with the wrong meaning that they presented from the export of the revolution).
 All media outlets around the world rely on the fact that the Islamic Republic is trying to export the revolution!
 Their malice is that they introduce the export of the revolution as the export of explosives and the creation of conflicts in the corners of the world and such things!!
 This, like the rest of the Western malice propaganda, is a vicious ploy."

-Khamenei goes on to say: "Exporting the revolution means exporting the humanizing culture of Islam and exporting sincerity and purity and relying on human values.
+Khamenei then went on to say: "Exporting the revolution means exporting the humanizing culture of Islam and exporting sincerity and purity and relying on human values.
 We are proud of this work and this task.
 This is the way of the prophets and we must continue this way."

 He also says in this regard: "The exporting of this revolution (Iranian revolution) means the export of revolutionary values and the revelation of the tyrants and oppressors of the world, it is our divine duty.
 If we do not do this, we did negligence."